 I've always been fascinated by the life of Audrey Hepburn.
 She survived a time of great turmoil, famine and war.
 I'm even interested in her favorite everyday activities and foods, probably because I enjoy some of the same things.
 There are few things better than coming home to a hot dinner of pasta with sauce after a long walk with my dog in the snow.

-Pasta with a savory sauce, decadent brownies, spicy curries over basmati rice, fluffy mashed potatoes...these are my true comfort foods.
+Pasta with a simple sauce, decadent brownies, pancakes and fluffy mashed potatoes...these are my comfort foods.

 Audrey probably would have served this sauce over spaghetti.
 I read that she didn't add any meat to it.
 She liked to enjoy Pasta al Pomodoro in its most elemental, uncomplicated, vegetarian form.
 Depending on my mood and appetite, I either add ground beef or not.
 Either way, this is good eating.
 The gal certainly had great taste in clothes and food.
 Whenever I make it, I think of elegant Audrey.

 I use whatever pasta I happen to have in the cupboard.
 My motto is cooking should be carefree.
 Serve whatever pasta floats your boat.
 It'll be just fine.

 Simple Tomato Sauce Done Two Ways, Italian and Greek:

 There are two variations of this sauce.
 One is prepared the way Audrey would have liked it... classic, simple Italian.
 The other version has a Greek flare.
 These are my recipes.
 I love them both.
 I hope you do too!